hotwired/strada-site/_source/handbook/06_installing.md

 ## Prerequisite: Install Stimulus

-Strada leverages [Stimulus](https://stimulus.hotwired.dev) and its core `BridgeComponent` class is an extension of a Stimulus `Controller`.
+Strada leverages [Stimulus](https://stimulus.hotwired.dev) and the core `BridgeComponent` class is an extension of a Stimulus `Controller`.
 You must have Stimulus installed in your web app before installing Strada.
 See the [Stimulus installation instructions](https://stimulus.hotwired.dev/handbook/installing).

 ## In Compiled Form